coderofgames/CUDA_genetic_insects/Readme.md

 ### CUDA Genetic Insects

-The code is in Add_cuda
+The code is in Add.cu

 An simple example designed to implement genetic algorithms in CUDA, see Requirements.txt for more information.